 You are encouraged to begin preparing for your hearing as early as possible.
 Do not wait until you receive your Notice of Hearing.
 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove the property assessment notice is inaccurate.

 It is important for you to present the best evidence you can in a concise and organized manner.
-For Conference Call Hearings, please upload your evidence to the PARP Online Evidence Submission System (POESS), at least one day prior to your hearing date.
-If you have an in person hearing, please bring five copies of any materials you wish to present to the Panel: three for the panel members, one for the BC Assessment representative and one for yourself.
+For Conference Call Hearings, please upload your evidence to the PARP Online Evidence Submission System (POESS)

-If you cannot attend by conference call or in person, you may send a written submission or appoint someone to appear on your behalf.
+If you cannot attend by conference call, you may send a written submission or appoint someone to appear on your behalf.

 Hearings will occur on select dates between February 1 and March 15.
 If you plan to be away or unavailable during this time, you should contact BC Assessment to minimize any scheduling conflicts.